-On August 8, 2013, the BOD approved the appropriation of ₱1,600.00 million from the unappropriated retained earnings as of December 31, 2012, as additional capital expenditure and investment in power expansion projects of the Group which are expected to be completed by 2021.
+On October 28, 2021, the BOD approved the appropriation of $\mathbb{P}1,500.00$ million from the unappropriated retained earnings as of December 31, 2021 for other investments of the Group.
+This appropriation is intended for the renewable energy investments of the Group which are expected to be completed by 2026.